 Tongue Cancer Patients' Story

 They come from different countries around the world, but they have experienced the same experience and endured the pain that cancer has brought to them.
-However, now, with the effective treatment and meticulous care of St. Stamford Modern Cancer Hospital Guangzhou, they have rekindled their confidence in life and become anti-cancer fighters.
+However, now, with the effective treatment and meticulous care of Modern Cancer Hospital Guangzhou, they have rekindled their confidence in life and become anti-cancer fighters.
 Here, they share their anti-cancer experience, love and warmth with everyone.

 From Silence to Voice: How Minimally Invasive Therapy Rewrites the Destiny of Laryngeal Cancer Patientsthroat cancer